On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and Moment Problems: A Tight Semidefinite Relaxation for n <= 3

-In fact, the authors show that, if $(x^*, X^*)$ is an optimal solution of the SDP, then the vector with entries given by the square root of the diagonal entries of $X^*$ is an optimal solution of (\ref{equ:qpb}).
-Further, the positive semidefiniteness condition on the $(n+1)\times (n+1)$ matrix can be relaxed to positive semidefiniteness of the $n(n+1)/2$ principal submatrices of size $2 \times 2$ without changing the conclusion of the theorem; see theorem 3.5 in \cite{Kim-Kojima_2003}.
-It is also straightforward to construct examples with $n=2$ and $c_j > 0$ for some $j$ such that the SDP relaxation admits a gap.
+In fact, the authors show that, if $(x^*, X^*)$ is an optimal solution of the SDP, then the vector $\sqrt{\diag(X^*)}$ is an optimal solution of (\ref{equ:qpb}).
+Furthermore, the positive semidefiniteness condition on the $(n+1)\times (n+1)$ matrix can be relaxed to positive semidefiniteness of the $n(n+1)/2$ principal submatrices of size $2 \times 2$ without changing the conclusion of the theorem; see Theorem 3.5 in \cite{Kim-Kojima_2003}.
+It is also straightforward to construct examples with $n=2$ and some $c_j > 0$ such that this SDP relaxation admits a gap.

-For the case when $(Q,c,\kappa)$ is submodular and $c$ is arbitrary, we can utilize a tighter SDP relaxation to attempt to close the gap.
-A typical approach, which we adopt here, is to include valid inequalities derived from the feasibility condition $x \in [0,1]^n$.
-Indeed, one of the most common classes of valid inequalities are the so-called {\em RLT (reformulation linearization technique) constraints\/} (or {\em McCormick inequalities\/}), which are derived as follows for each pair $1 \le i \le j \le n$:
+When $c$ is arbitrary, we can attempt to close the gap using a tighter SDP relaxation.
+A typical approach, which we adapt in this paper, is to include valid inequalities derived from the feasibility condition $x \in [0,1]^n$.
+Indeed, a common class of valid inequalities are the so-called {\em McCormick inequalities\/} or {\em RLT (reformulation linearization technique) constraints\/}, which are derived for each pair $1 \le i \le j \le n$ as follows \citep{McCormick.1976}:

 In matrix form, these valid constraints are expressed as